riccardomarin/Diff-FMAPs-PyTorch/README.md

 ```setup
 pip install -r requirements.txt
 ```
-Installing pytorch may require different procedure, depending by your computer settings.
+Installing PyTorch may require an ad hoc procedure, depending on your computer settings.

 ### Data & Pretrained models
-You can download data and the pretrained models using the scripts:
+You can download data and the pre-trained models using the scripts:
 ```
 python .\data\download_data.py
 python .\models\pretrained\download_pretrained.py